84.51° Data science and retail analytics in action

 Technology advances fueling retail analytics

 Our data scientists’ goal is to leverage advancements in technology to build trusted and responsible algorithms to create more valuable experiences for our shoppers.
-Such algorithms typically involves utilizing multiple of the tools listed above.
-We incorporate such advanced algorithms into multiple areas, such as:
+Such algorithms typically involves utilizing multiple tools listed above.
+We incorporate such advanced algorithms into multiple areas:

 Augmented or autonomous processing where we use predictive models (such as forecasting models) and prescriptive sciences (such as optimization) to augment judgement in operations and merchandising.
 This includes use cases like store ordering, and warehouse optimization.